-- 3.1 A Technical Delegate is appointed by FIH for each of the men's and women's competitions.
-The Technical Delegate has the full power and authority of FIH in relation to all technical matters concerning the conduct of the competition in accordance with these Regulations. - 3.2 The Technical Delegate appoints the Umpires, Technical Officers and Judges for each match from among the persons appointed by FIH to officiate in the competition.
-Match or Video Umpires must not be appointed to a match in which their country is playing (whenever possible, the same principle will apply to any Technical Official on duty for a match); - 3.3 The Technical Delegate ensures that all participants abide by the FIH Code of Conduct (Appendix 4) and has authority to take action in accordance with the Code. - 3.4 With the consent of the FIH Chief Executive Officer or his designee, the Technical Delegate may delegate the exercise of his powers and authorities to a Technical Official, in whole or in part and for such duration as the Technical Delegate deems necessary.
+- a Match or Video Umpires must not be appointed to a match in which their country is playing (whenever possible, the same principle will apply to any Technical Official on duty for a match); - b an official of a participating team is not permitted to be a Technical Official of the tournament. - 2.6 The Technical Delegate ensures that all participants abide by the FIH Code of Conduct and, unless the Statutes of FIH or any regulations passed by the FIH in accordance with the Statutes provide otherwise, has authority to take action in accordance with the Code of Conduct, the Statutes and / or the relevant regulations (as applicable). - 2.6 With the consent of the FIH Chief Executive, or in his absence his designee, the Technical Delegate may delegate the exercise of her / his powers and authorities to a Technical Official, in whole or in part and for such duration as the Technical Delegate deems necessary.

-4 TEAM ENTRY
+3 TEAM ENTRY

-- 4.1 National Associations are responsible for completing and submitting via TMS to FIH and TOCOG the Long List of all individual players and team officials that may participate no later than 30 April 2019.
-There is no restriction as to the number of players and team officials that may be submitted for the Long List. - 4.2 By virtue of a National Association submitting the Team Entry, all Team members are automatically bound by and required to comply with all of the provisions of FIH Tournament Regulations, Code of Conduct, Media Policy and Uniform Advertising Policy - 4.3 The Long List must include details of: - the primary and alternative colours of field players clothing.
+- 3.1 The official Team Entry must be submitted into FIH's Tournament Management System (TMS) by all participating countries not later than 14 days before the start of the tournament. - 3.2 By virtue of a Team submitting a Team Entry for an International Event, all Team members are automatically bound by and required to comply with all of the provisions of FIH Tournament Regulations, Code of Conduct, Media Policy and Uniform Advertising Policy. - 3.3 All players must be identified by their respective playing shirts numbered within the range 1 99 which must remain the same throughout the competition. - 3.4 The Team Entry Form must include: - a the names of up to 18 players wishing to take part in the tournament identified by their respective playing shirt numbers; - b the name of the Team Manager, not being the Head Coach; - c the name(s) of the Head Coach, any Assistant Coach, Assistant Team Manager, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - d details of the primary and alternative colours of field players clothing.
 Each piece in one set must consist of at least 80% single colour.
-No colour that is in one set of clothing may be repeated in the other relevant item of uniform (ie shirts, shorts, skirts / skorts and socks) except in collars, edging, piping or other decorative features (eg an accepted manufacturer's branding); and - b the primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from each other and must not include any colours of the field players' shirts. - 4.4 National Associations are responsible for advising FIH and TOCOG the names of all individual players and team officials that will travel to the competition and require accreditation not later than 12 July 2019. - 4.5 National Associations are responsible for completing and submitting the Team Entry via TMS to FIH and TOCOG not later than 2 August 2019, using only players and team officials previously registered in the Long List.
+No colour that is in one set of clothing may be repeated in the other relevant item of uniform (ie shirts, shorts, skirts / skorts and socks) except in collars, edging, piping or other decorative features (eg an accepted manufacturer's branding); and - e details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from each other and must not include any colours of the field players' shirts. - 3.5 In the event that a tournament is played at the same time as another tournament at the same venue, the Team Manager named in the Team Entry Form must be a different Team Manager to that named in the Team Entry Form for that other tournament.